DavidDock/works-of-wes-anderson/TESTING.md

 I focused on whether the site works on small devices of 300px wide and also the larger breakpoint of 1024px plus wide.
 This website is fully responsive on all devices.
 The use of bootstap responsive classes were used on most of the features to ensure responsivness but the odd media query was added when needed.
-As well as using [responsivedesignchecker.com](https://www.responsivedesignchecker.com ) on avaliable pages the reponsivness was tested on various mobile phone and laptop.
+As well as using [responsivedesignchecker.com](https://www.responsivedesignchecker.com ) on avaliable pages the reponsivness was tested on various mobile phones, laptop and an Ipad.
 Lots of adjustments throughtout development were made to ensure responsive design.

 ## Python Validator